rfjakob/gocryptfs/Documentation/MANPAGE.md

 Stay in the foreground instead of forking away.
 Implies "-nosyslog".
 For compatability, "-f" is also accepted, but "-fg" is preferred.

-#### -force_decode
+#### -forcedecode
 Force decode of encrypted files even if the integrity check fails, instead of failing with an IO error.
 Warning messages are still printed to syslog if corrupted files are encountered.
 It can be useful to recover files from disks with bad sectors or other corrupted media.
 It shall not be used if the origin of corruption is unknown, specially if you want to run executable files.
+For corrupted media, note that you probably want to use dd_rescue(1) instead.
-It has no effect in reverse mode.
+This option has no effect in reverse mode.
 It requires gocryptfs to be compiled with openssl support and implies -openssl true.
 Because of this, it is not compatible with -aessiv, that uses built-in Go crpyto.